 We can look at http://www.forbes.com/ as an example; a website with an array of different stories ranging from domestic and international business news, financial trends, viral stories, human interest pieces and more.
 Is that website’s motive to direct you to one particular page?
 No, its function is to expose the user to as much content as possible, fast enough for something to grab their attention and keep them tuned in.

-Now from another perspective, let’s consider the purpose of an ecommerce site.
+Now from another perspective, let’s consider the purpose of an eCommerce site.
 A site that serves the role of an online store has its own purpose: to get users to buy whatever it’s selling.
 So when a user first finds themselves on the website (let’s assume the home page), that website wants to drive that user to find and engage in whatever they’re selling.

-An example for this mindset could be our own site, at https://www.activewebgroup.com, where the goal should be understood from the get-go.
+An example of this mindset could be our own site, at https://www.activewebgroup.com, where the goal should be understood from the get-go.
 Websites like this work more like an advertisement; it has an image to grab the user’s attention, graphics to direct them, information to tell them what’s important, and links to bring them where they want to go.
 Say you’re interested in our services and you visit our website, a short scroll down brings you to all of our services, with information about them.
 Its main function is for the user to get the information they need and have the ability to act on it if they choose to do so.

 The Minimalist Approach